scmacdon/aws-doc-sdk-examples/javav2/usecases/creating_neptune_lambda/README.md

 | Audience   |  Developer (intermediate)        |
 | Required skills   | Java, Maven  |

-This guide demonstrates how to create and deploy an AWS Lambda function that queries data from an Amazon Neptune graph database using the Neptune Data Client API.
+This guide provides a step-by-step walkthrough for creating and deploying an AWS Lambda function that queries an Amazon Neptune graph database using the Neptune Data API.

-Amazon Neptune is a fully managed graph database.
-Since Neptune instances reside in a VPC, any Lambda function that needs to connect to Neptune must be configured to run within the same VPC and be granted necessary network and IAM permissions.
-External access is not supported.
+Amazon Neptune is a fully managed graph database service designed to operate within a Virtual Private Cloud (VPC).
+Because of this, any Lambda function that needs to access Neptune must also run inside the same VPC and be granted appropriate network and IAM permissions—external access is not supported.

-To create an AWS Lambda function that queries an Amazon Neptune graph database using the Neptune Data API, it's essential to configure your AWS network infrastructure correctly.
-This includes setting up the necessary VPC, subnets, security groups, and IAM roles to ensure secure and efficient communication between Lambda and Neptune.

-This guide walks you through all the necessary steps to provision and configure the required AWS resources for this solution, including VPC settings, IAM roles, and network connectivity.
+To ensure secure and reliable communication between Lambda and Neptune, you’ll configure key AWS infrastructure components, including VPC subnets, security groups, and IAM roles.
+This guide covers all necessary setup and configuration tasks to help you successfully connect your Lambda function to Neptune using the Neptune Data API.

 **Note**: Lambda is a compute service that you can use to run code without provisioning or managing servers.
 You can create Lambda functions in various programming languages.
 For more information about Lambda, see
 [What is AWS Lambda](https://docs.aws.amazon.com/lambda/latest/dg/welcome.html).